Jimxthy/LOLPredMdl/README.md

   frameborder="0"
 ></iframe>

-I performed a permutation test with a significance level of 0.05.
+I performed a permutation test with a significance level of 0.05 and 500 simulations.
 The test statistic that I used was the Kolmogorov-Smirnov statistic.
 The observed K-S statistic was 0.007.
 The p-value was 0.5.
 The missingness of the `'firstbaron'` does not depend on the `'barons'` column.

 I wanted to explore whether the issingness in the `'firstbaron'` column depends on the `'league'` column.
 <iframe